Seattle

 🌱 Dr. Eric Wagner

-UW Biology & Center for Ecosystem Sentinels
+UW Center for Ecosystem Sentinels

-Ecological recovery of Mount St. Helens
+“After the Blast: The ecological recovery of Mount St. Helens”

 (he literally wrote a book on it!)